pkkid/python-plexapi/docs/configuration.rst

     Header value used for X_PLEX_IDENTIFIER to all Plex server and Plex client requests.
 This is generally a UUID, serial number, or other number unique id for the device (default: `result of hex(uuid.getnode())`).

+**language**
+    Header value used for X_PLEX_LANGUAGE to all Plex server and Plex client requests.
+This is an ISO 639-1 language code (default: en).

 **platform**
     Header value used for X_PLEX_PLATFORM to all Plex server and Plex client requests.
 Example platforms
     include: iOS, MacOSX, Android, LG (default: `result of platform.uname()[0]`).